Table of Contents

 nonlocal

-nonlocal keyword is used to work with variable inside nested function.
-Where the variable should not belong to inner function.
+The nonlocal keyword is used to work with variables inside the nested function.
+Where the variable should not belong to the inner function.
 Use the nonlocal keyword to declare a variable is not local.

 def func1():